Introduction

 Behavioral paradigm and limb movement assessment with concurrent LFP recordings.

 (A) A diagram of the disk-shaped treadmill used in the experiment.
 One half of the disk is covered with #80 sandpaper, and the other half with #2000 sandpaper.
 (B) A frame from the video capturing a walking rat from a left-side perspective.
 (C) The motivation scheme.
 The rats were water-deprived prior to the experiments.
 A water port was coupled with the movement of the treadmill so that when the rat walked on the treadmill, the water would come out.
 This way, the rats were always motivated to walk during the whole session.
 (D) The experimental protocol, where each rat walked for 10 minutes in light (50 lx) and then for 10 minutes in darkness (0 lx).
-(E) An example trajectory of the elbow and wrist joints from one session, plotted with the shoulder joint fixed in the coordinate space.
+(E) An example trajectory of the elbow and wrist joints from one session, plotted with the shoulder joint fixed in the coordinate space (shoulder: yellow, elbow: green, wrist: cyan).
 (F) A schematic illustrating the forelimb and hindlimb subregions of S1.
 (G) A custom 32-channel electrode array used to record LFPs from these subregions.

-Prior to the experiment, rats were water-restricted to ensure motivation.
+Before the experiment, rats were water-restricted to ensure motivation.
 A waterspout was positioned in front of each rat, and its output was synchronized with the treadmill’s movement (Figure 1C).
 Specifically, once the treadmill began to move, 30 µL of water was dispensed from the spout, encouraging the rat to continue walking to receive its water reward.

 During the trials, the trajectory of the forelimb and onsets when the forelimb came in contact with the floor were automatically identified using a previously developed deep-learning–based method (Figure 1E) (Yamashiro et al., 2024).